openstack/openstack-manuals/doc/cli-reference/source/watcher.rst

   UUID of the action_plan.

 ``<op>``
-  Operation: 'add'), 'replace', or 'remove'.
+  Operation: 'add', 'replace', or 'remove'.

 ``<path=value>``
   Attribute to add, replace, or remove.
 Can be specified